zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _**Scopes:**_ Scopes are groups of attributes that are released to the client.
 More details about scopes can be found [above](##OpenID-Connect-Scopes).

-* _**Response Type:**_ There are three options for Response Type that can be used depending on your requirements:
+* _**Response Type:**_ There are three options for Response Type that can be used depending on your requirements.
+Read the [OpenID Connect Spec]( http://openid.net/specs/openid-connect-core-1_0.html) to learn more about when each Response Type should be used.
  * code
  * token
  * id_token

-Read the [OpenID Connect Spec]( http://openid.net/specs/openid-connect-core-1_0.html) to learn more about when each Response Type should be used.

 * _**Authorized Groups:**_ This setting allows you to restrict client use to members of a certain group ([as created in the Gluu Server.](http://www.gluu.org/docs/admin-guide/user-management/local-user-mgt/))